syegulalp/pypacker/readme.md

 * `-tli <libname>` -- Treeshake library `<libname>` only.
 * `-tlx <libname>` -- Exclude library `<libname>` from treeshaking (implies `-tl`).
 * `-o [1/2]` -- Specify optimization level for .pyc files, default is 0.
 (Some modules, such as NumPy, will object if you remove docstrings by way of optimization level 2.)
+* `-c` -- Copy files into the distribution folder based on a `glob` pattern.
+You can specify this more than once.
+Pypacker will make a best effort to reproduce the layout of the files in the distribution folder based on its relative position to the entry point.
+(Note that you generally do not need to specify this option for non-code files adjacent to code in a project subdirectory, since they will be copied by default in an attempt to preserve the original layout.)
 ## Caveats

 Very buggy.
 Drastically incomplete.